-The purpose of this plan amendment is to amend the Carley State Park Management Plan (1985) to clarify the use of timber harvesting as a resource management tool in the state park.
-Master plans (management plans) are required for units of Minnesota's outdoor recreation system, including state parks and state recreation areas, under Minnesota Statutes, section 86A.09, subd.
-1.
+The purpose of this plan amendment is to amend the Helmer Myre State Park Management Plan (June 1979) to clarify the use of timber harvesting as a resource management tool in the state park.
+The park was renamed Myre-Big Island State Park in 1990.
+Master plans (management plans) are required for units of Minnesota's outdoor recreation system, including state parks and state recreation areas, under Minnesota Statutes 86A.09, Subdivision 1.